What is an Acquired Structure?

 Reference Number: MTAS-1229

-The 2018 edition of National Fire Protection Association (NFPA) Standard 1403, Standard on Live Fire Training Evolutions, defines an acquired structure as “A building or structure acquired by the authority having jurisdiction from a property owner for the purpose of conducting live fire training evolutions (§ 3.3.27.1).”
-This differentiates an acquired structure from a live fire training structure, which NFPA defines as “a structure specifically designed for conducting live fire training evolutions on a repetitive basis (§ 3.3.27.2).”
-NFPA recognizes that firefighters use other types of training props, and the 2018 edition defines “acquired prop” as “a piece of equipment such as an automobile that was not designed for burning but is used for live fire training evolutions (§ 3.3.1).”
+The 2026 edition of National Fire Protection Association (NFPA) Standard 1400, Standard on Fire Service Training, defines an acquired structure as “A building or structure acquired by the authority having jurisdiction from a property owner for the purpose of conducting fire training evolutions, technical rescue training, hazardous materials training, or other fire rescue training whether including live fire training or not (§ 3.3.2).”
+This differentiates an acquired structure from a live fire training structure, which NFPA defines as “a structure specifically designed for conducting live fire training evolutions on a repetitive basis (§ 3.3.91).”
+NFPA recognizes that firefighters use other types of training props, and the 2018 edition defines acquired prop as “a piece of equipment acquired by the AHJ for the purposes of conducting fire training evolutions, technical rescue training, hazardous materials training, or other fire rescue training whether including live fire or not (§ 3.3.1).”

 NFPA provides free, read-only access to its standards.
 Use this link to gain access: https://www.nfpa.org/Codes-and-Standards/All-Codes-and-Standards/Free-access.